plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 ---
 layout: post
-title: The most important web analytics metrics and their definitions
+title: How we use web analytics metrics to measure our successes (and failures)
 description: " Here's a look at all the metrics we do support on our dashboard and their definitions.
 We plan to keep this page up to date with all the latest changes and additions."